Effect of metallicity on the gravitational-wave signal from the cosmological population of compact binary coalescences: Conclusions

-In this work, we investigated the effect of the metallicity on the background from extra-galactic compact binary coalescences.
-We used the {\tt StarTrack} population synthesis code to perform a suite of Monte Carlo simulations of the stellar evolution of binary systems in environments of two typical metallicities: $Z=Z_{\odot}=0.02$ and $Z=10\% \, Z_{\odot}=0.002$.
-We found that for all models, the background is dominated by the binary black-hole contribution in the frequency range where terrestrial detectors are the most sensitive, with a common structure : an evolution as $\Omega_{gw} \sim f^{2/3}$ corresponding to the inspiral phase, then as $\Omega_{gw} \sim f^{5/3} $ corresponding to the merger phase, a maximum at $0.6-1$ kHz, and finally at high frequencies, the final stages of the binary neutron star contribution in the post Newtonian regime with $\Omega_{gw} \sim f^{1/3}.$ A small metallicity $Z=10\% \, Z_{\odot}=0.002$ produces more massive systems leading to a larger amplitude and a shift of the peak frequency to lower values.
+We found that for all models, the background is dominated by the binary black-hole contribution in the frequency range where terrestrial detectors are the most sensitive, with a common structure: an evolution as $\Omega_{gw} \sim f^{2/3}$ corresponding to the inspiral phase, then as $\Omega_{gw} \sim f^{5/3} $ corresponding to the merger phase, a maximum at $0.6-1$ kHz, and finally at high frequencies, the final stages of the binary neutron star contribution in the post-Newtonian regime with $\Omega_{gw} \sim f^{1/3}.$ A high metallicity $Z=Z_{\odot}=0.02$ produces less massive system, thus the amplitude of the spectrum is lower and the peak is located in a high-frequence region.
+In fact, when we conisidered populations consisting solely of solar metallicity, we will not be able to observe that peak, because it will be outside the sensitivity window of terrestial interferometers.
+By adding more stars with lower metallicity to the population, we observed that the maximum of the spectrum shifted toward lower frequencies (compare black, light gray, and gray lines in Fig.~\ref{fig-omega}).
+In the frequency range between $100$ Hz and $500$ Hz the model that contains both metallicites has form of a power law.
+The slope of that part of the spectrum strongly depends on the metallicity distribution.
+Therefore, by observing where gravitational-wave background will break and the slope of received spectrum, we are able to deduce metallicity distribution of the considered populations.
+By taking into account a realistic metallicity distribution model one should obtain a gravitational-wave background that lies somewhere between two extreme cases, as shown in Fig.~\ref{fig-omega}.

-All our models are detectable by Einstein Telescope after a year of observation with a very high signal-to-noise ratio (between $40-14000$).
-Models with low metallicity are also detectable by Advanced LIGO/Virgo, while models with solar metallicity are close to the detection threshold with an SNR between $0.5-3$., in agreement with the estimate of detectability by \citet{2012PhRvD..85j4024W,2011ApJ...739...86Z,2011PhRvD..84l4037M,2012arXiv1209.0595Z}.
-Since the background from compact binary coalescences has good chance to be detected in the near future with the second generation of detectors, having realistic estimates of its shape and amplitude is crucial in order to optimize the search and later interpret the results.
-The LIGO/Virgo stochastic group and the ET Science Team have started Mock Data Challenges based on the models presented in this paper whose results will be presented in future papers.
+All our models are detectable by the Einstein Telescope after a year of observations with a high signal-to-noise ratio (between $13-855$).
+Optimistic models with a low metallicity are also detectable by advanced LIGO/Virgo, while models with solar metallicity are below the detection threshold, which is consistent with the estimate of detectability by \citet{2012PhRvD..85j4024W}, \citet{2011ApJ...739...86Z}, \citet{2011PhRvD..84l4037M}, and \citet{2012arXiv1209.0595Z}.
+Since the background from compact binary coalescences has a good chance of being detected in the near future with the second-generation of detectors, realistic estimates of its shape and amplitude are crucial to optimize the search and later interpret the results.
+The LIGO/Virgo stochastic group and the ET Science Team have started Mock Data Challenges based on the models presented in this paper, whose results are presented by \citet{2014PhRvD..89h4046R}.